Emnabz909/group1.Romi_line_follower/README.md

 ![ir](https://github.com/Emnabz909/group1.Romi_line_follower/assets/147099440/c4d35d18-1fe0-435b-b905-36806245fb91)

 *   ### IMU
     We are using a BNO055 IMU that is located at the front of the robot, and a bit to the left.
-The BNO055 is an IMU that we are using so that we are to get data like acceleration, orientation, and angular rates.
+The BNO055 is an 9-DOF IMU that we are using so that we are to get data like acceleration, orientation, and angular rates.
 The BNO055 is a combination  of an accelerometer, magnetometer, and gyrocosope.
-We are using the IMU to get the Euler Angles of our bot so that it could be later used to calculate our pitch and yaw.
+We are using the IMU to get the Euler Angles of our bot including the heading.
+We use this feedback to tell if the bot is turning and also in the position tracking.

     ![bno](https://github.com/Emnabz909/group1.Romi_line_follower/assets/147099440/6324abb7-98da-42c7-94df-30f90e19da53)<br>

 [Back to Top](#romi-line-follower-bot)

 ## Pin Allocations
+Below is tables that depict what pins each sensor is connected to.
+And also a diagram of the pin layout.
 ![pin table](https://github.com/Emnabz909/group1.Romi_line_follower/assets/147099440/fdb79fda-71a2-4c41-86b2-443f6cfe9b36)<br>
 <img width="972" alt="image" src="https://github.com/Emnabz909/group1.Romi_line_follower/assets/106140514/f23bbfa8-062d-457b-a83a-256fd5945468">